-Have you tried making Instant Pot Hard Boiled Eggs yet?
+Have you tried making Hard Boiled Eggs in an Instant Pot yet?

-Hard-boiled eggs made in the Instant Pot was one of the first Instant Pot recipes I tried when I bought my first Instapot.
+Cooking hard-boiled eggs using an Instant Pot was one of the first Instant Pot recipes I made after purchasing my first Instant Pot.

 How to hard boil eggs in the Instant Pot